 Sesame is the absolute leader in the amount of calcium among plant sources.
 True, there are also pitfalls.
 First, no one eats spoons of sesame.
 Most often it is added to pastries and other dishes, which means that consuming the whole needed dose of calcium only from sesame will be problematic.

 The second pitfall of sesame, like most other plant sources of calcium, is phytic acid.
 It is an antinutrient that reduces the absorption of calcium and other minerals.
-According to numerous family dentists, it can also lead to broken teeth.
+According to numerous family dentist, it can also lead to broken teeth.
 Fortunately, you can cope with the negative effects of phytates by processing the products before consumption.
 Soak the sesame in water for 4 hours and then lightly fry.

 Of course, few people will be able to eat large amounts of this product, but you can often add it to dishes.
 Also, 100 g of parsley contains a lot of vitamin C, which neutralizes phytic acid.
 You can add it to a salad or dish with legumes to help the body neutralize the action of phytates.